 William Murrells took his wife and a police constable around to the residence of the thief’s mother.
 It was there they discovered Mrs Muffett attempting to hide her son behind a curtain.
 Frederick begged them not to arrest him as his father (presumably the same father who was in gaol) would pay them back in a day or so.
 The constable charged the young man with theft.
 At his eventual trial on 2 March 1835 at the Old Bailey he was swiftly found guilty and sentenced to seven years transportation for simple larceny.

 That fact is not the interesting part of this discovery.
-Muffett does not seem to have been sent to Australia and there is no astounding crossing of paths with the family of the man whom he wronged.
+Muffett does not seem to have been sent to Australia and there was to be no astounding crossing of paths with the family of the man whom he wronged.
 What is tantalising is the line the defence questioning took with Mrs Sarah Murrells.
-Her replies are given in full, but it feels like more than half the questions asked have not been recorded.
-It’s almost as if someone’s reputation was being questioned, and not someone who was on trial or in the witness stand.
+Her replies are given in full, but it feels like more than half of the questions asked have not been recorded in full.
+It’s almost as if someone’s reputation was being questioned, and not the someone who was on trial or then in the witness stand.
 It’s almost as if the defence was daring the judge not to go down a particular path less someone very powerful would be annoyed.
 If they were doing this — it didn’t work.
-The powers-that-be merely withheld certain statements from the trial transcript records and it wouldn’t surprise me to find out that he got a harsher sentence for his defence even following this line of enquiry.
+The powers-that-be merely withheld certain statements from the trial transcript records and it wouldn’t surprise me to find out that he got a harsher sentence for his defence daring to follow this line of enquiry.

 Inquiring minds want to know — this one in particular as both William Murrells and Sarah Dike are also my GGGG grandparents…